fabric/fabric/docs/usage/execution.rst

     The user/hostname split occurs at the last ``@`` found, so e.g. email address usernames are valid and will be parsed correctly.

-During execution, Fabric normalizes the host strings given and then stores each part (username/hostname/port) in the environment dictionary, for both its use and for tasks to reference if the need arises.
+During execution, Fapric normalizes the host strings given and then stores each part (username/hostname/port) in the environment dictionary, for both its use and for tasks to reference if the need arises.
 See :doc:`env` for details.